Call:+98 913 408 2818

 Generally, interior decoration tiles are divided into decorative and practical groups.

 – Decorative types, as is known, are patterned or colored tiles used to create more beauty and decorate the environment.
-There are very diverse and high-quality Iranian decorative tiles that can be ordered according to the color and arrangement of the environment.
+There are very diverse and high-quality Persian decorative tiles that can be ordered according to the color and arrangement of the environment.

 Iranian Tiles in Decoration sample